geotools/geotools/docs/user/extension/app-schema.rst

 Schema download
 '''''''''''''''

-To enable automatic schema download and caching, create a directory ``app-schema-cache`` in the same directory as the mapping file, or one of its parent directories.
+To enable automatic schema download and caching, create a directory ``app-schema-cache`` in the same directory as the mapping file, or one of its parent directories or provide an explicit location using system property ``schema.cache.dir``, e.g. ``-Dschema.cache.dir=/var/lib/app-schema-cache``.

 Example